Top Tourist Spots in Kuala Lumpur – Exploring Malaysia

 Merdeka square is a huge open space, formerly a colonial cricket and rugby ground, which nowadays commemorates Malaysia’s Independence.
 Marking the original area where the Union Jack was lowered, stands a 95-metre flagpole, one of the tallest in the world.

 The square is packed with visitors on both Independence and Malaysia Day (31st August and 16th September respectively) where a colourful parade is held to commemorate the events.
-The square is immediately surrounded by buildings of interest, and is at a reasonable walking distance from other top attractions in Kuala Lumpur, mentioned in the section.
+The square is immediately surrounded by buildings of interest, and is at a reasonable walking distance from other tourist spots in Kuala Lumpur, mentioned in the section.

 Sultan Abdul Samad Building